 The Holy Spirit opened my eyes to this Scripture to show me—yes, it does!

 But the context of what it means is different from how we tend to first associate the word “trust.”
 In Scripture, it is referring here to a different type of trust.
-It wasn’t about Jesus’ trusting in Judas.
-But of Jesus purposefully placing Judas in a position overseeing a “trust.”
+It wasn’t about Jesus’ trusting in the character of Judas.
+But of Jesus purposefully placing Judas in a position of overseeing a “trust.”

 It was Judas who was assigned with overseeing the finances, or the purse, for the group (John 12:4-6).
 And, Jesus would’ve been the One who placed Judas in that position.
-(Yes, even before assigning that charge to Judas, Jesus knew Judas to be a thief who could not be trusted.)
+(Yes, even before assigning that charge to Judas, Jesus knew Judas to be a thief who would eventually embezzle from the trust.)

-Collected funds or properties can be held in “trust,” as in a trust account.
-This is often used in legal terminology.
+The term “trust” is often used in legal terminology.
+Collected funds or properties can be held in an account called a “trust.”
 And, the one assigned to oversee that “trust” is known as a “trustee.”
 That title is given regardless of whether the person’s character is trustworthy.

 By assigning Judas over the purse, or trust funds, Judas was given a position of “trust.”
 That means even the detail of Judas’ being assigned overseer, or trustee, of the group’s purse was a fulfillment of prophecy.
 Wow!